442-location-alarm/location-alarm/architecture.md

         - Double array of size 2 - the first element is latitude and the second is longitude

 ### Connections
-- Called in the Alarm create and update to find latitude and longitude
+- Called in the Alarm create and update (if updating location) to find latitude and longitude